magmide/magmide/README.md

 We can't write all software in assembly language!
 Including first-class support for powerful metaprogramming, alongside a [query-based compiler](https://ollef.github.io/blog/posts/query-based-compilers.html), will allow users of this language to build verified abstractions that "combine upward" into higher levels, while still allowing the possibility for those higher levels to "drop down" back into the lower levels.
 Being a proof assistant, these escape hatches don't have to be unsafe, as higher level code can provide proofs to the lower level to justify its actions.

 This ability to create fully verifiable higher level abstractions means we can create a "verification pyramid", with excruciatingly verified software forming a foundation for a spectrum of software that decreases in importance and rigor. **Not all software has the same constraints, and it would be dumb to to verify a recipe app as rigorously as a cryptography function.** But even a recipe app would benefit from its foundations removing the need to worry about whole classes of safety and soundness conditions.
+And wouldn't it be great to prove your app will never leak memory or throw exceptions or enter an infinite loop/recursion?

 Magmide *itself* doesn't have to achieve mainstream success to massively improve the quality of all downstream software, but merely some sub-language.
 Many engineers have never heard of LLVM, but they still implicitly rely on it every day.
 Magmide would seek to do the same.
 We don't have to make formal verification fully mainstream, we just have to make it available for the handful of people willing to do the work.
 If a full theorem prover is sitting right below the high-level language you're currently working in, you don't have to bother with it most of the time, but you still have the option to do so when it makes sense.

 The metaprogramming can of course also be used directly in the dependently typed language, allowing compile-time manipulation of proofs, functions, and data.
 Verified proof tactics, macros, and higher-level embedded programming languages are all possible.
-This is the layer where absolutely essential proof automation tactics similar to Coq's `auto` or [Adam Chlipala's `crush`](http://adam.chlipala.net/cpdt/html/Cpdt.Intro.html), or fast counter-example searchers such as `quickcheck` would be implemented.
+This is the layer where absolutely essential proof automation tactics similar to Coq's `auto` or [Adam Chlipala's `crush`](http://adam.chlipala.net/cpdt/html/Cpdt.Intro.html), or fast counter-example searchers such as `quickcheck`, or [computational reflection systems](./posts/design-of-magmide.md#heavy-use-of-computational-reflection-to-improve-proof-performance) would be implemented.

 Importantly, the language will be self-hosting, so metaprogramming functions will benefit from the same bare metal performance and full verifiability.